 Budgeting in an agile way means budgeting in sprints, either monthly or quarterly.
-Because you have a clear vision of the projects that are lined up, you can easily calculate how much each sprint is going to cost.
-In agile projects, costs are usually directly correlated with project time.
-This is because most scrum teams have their dedicated members.
+Because you have a clear vision of the products that are lined up, you can easily calculate how much each sprint is going to cost.
+In agile products, costs are usually directly correlated with project time.
+This is because most scrum teams have dedicated members.
 There is a ‘team cost’ which is based on an hourly or fixed rate.

 Put more emphasis on value, not cost.

 Every lean manager knows that the value of a project is worth more than the price tag attached to it.
-When brainstorming on projects or initiatives, every team must ask the crucial question – how is it going to benefit the organisation?
-Putting more emphasis on value helps every manager come up with ways to enhance the organisation’s growth.
+When brainstorming on projects or initiatives, every team must ask the crucial question – how is it going to benefit the organization?
+Putting more emphasis on value helps every manager come up with ways to enhance the organization’s growth.